 Every kingdom divided against itself will be ruined, and every city or household divided against itself will not stand~ Matthew 12:25b NIV

-His assessment is not far off.
+His assessment is not all that far off.

 I am no sissy when it comes to spirited political discourse.
 I have no problem hearing someone else’s point of view (even if I happen to think it’s utterly stupid and morally bankrupt).
 I was raised with a deep respect for the 1st Amendment and I will defend the right of someone to say something, even if I believe with every fiber of my being that their view is senseless and worthy of mockery.